-There are various referencing systems and the examiners do not favour one system over another.
-For example, the 'Harvard system' is one of the most well-recognised referencing systems and guides on this and alternative systems are available online.
+There are various referencing systems available and the examiners will accept the use of any recognised system as long as it is used consistently.
+The 'Harvard system' is one of the most well-recognised referencing systems and the examiners would recommend using this system as there are numerous detailed guides on this available online.
 Your references should, however, meet the following basic criteria: